team-mayes/atesa/docs/the_config_file.rst

 .. code-block:: python

 	job_type = 'find_ts'
-	initial_coordinates = [<coord_file_1>]
+	initial_coordinates = [<coord_file>]
 	commit_fwd = [...]
 	commit_bwd = [...]
 	max_moves = 5

-In this case, <coord_file_1> should represent a structure in either the "fwd" or "bwd" commitment basin.
+In this case, <coord_file> should represent a structure in either the "fwd" or "bwd" commitment basin.
 See :ref:`CommitmentBasinDefinitions` for details on the `commit_fwd` and `commit_bwd` options.

-The *find_ts* job type works by applying a modest restraint to the atoms that make up the target commitment basin definition in order to force the desired rare event to take place, and then automatically performing a small amount of aimless shooting from structures near the middle to identify suitable transition states.
+The *find_ts* job type works by applying a modest and steadily increasing restraint to the atoms that make up the target commitment basin definition in order to force the desired rare event to take place, and then automatically performing a small amount of aimless shooting from structures near the middle to identify suitable transition states.
 Working transition state structures are identified in the file "status.txt" in the subdirectory "as_test" created in the find_ts working directory.
 The aimless shooting portion can be safely interrupted if a suitable transition state (*i.e.*, one with a non-zero acceptance ratio) has been identified.
 This works better for some systems than others, and depending on the basin definitions may result in a transition state that technically falls along the separatrix, but is in fact far from the minimum energy transition path.
 The user should carefully sanity-check the resulting structure(s).

 If find_ts gives you trouble, one alternative option for obtaining a good initial transition state structure is to run unbiased simulations at a high temperature to accelerate the transition, though this runs the risk of pushing the system into otherwise inaccessible configurations, and is beyond the scope of this documentation.